Guide | Home Buying

 Lien: In the mortgage context, a type of security interest in property that secures the payment of the debt from the borrower until the loan is paid in full.
 Typically, if there is a lien on your home as a result of taking out a mortgage, that means you still owe money on the home loan.

-Loan Estimate: For many mortgage types, a document detailing the estimated terms of the requested home loan.
+Loan estimate: For many mortgage types, a document detailing the estimated terms of the requested home loan.
 This will include information such as the estimated amount of your monthly payment, interest rate, loan features and any closing costs or fees.
 A lender must provide this document to the borrower within three business days of the lender receiving a complete application.

 Loan origination: In general, this means the entire process that must be completed in order to secure a home loan, all the way from application to closing.

 Profit and loss statement: A financial document that shows the earnings and expenses of a business for a certain period, usually an entire year.
-This document is typically requested during the verification of income process for someone that is self-employed or owns a business.
+This document is typically requested during the verification of income process for someone who is self-employed or owns a business.

 Property taxes: A local government tax on property that is based on the value of the property or home.
 In many cases, these taxes are collected as part of the monthly mortgage payment and are put into an escrow account, which will be used by the lender to pay the tax bill when it comes due.
 If the taxes are not escrowed, then the property owner pays the bill directly.